happy-kitty0821/Coders-Club-Workflow/dabtabase-Gamification/Database-Design-Scenarios.md

 ---

 For each scenario, the contestants must design a **comprehensive ERD** that handles all the relationships between the entities and then provide a **database schema** outlining the tables and their relationships.
-This will encourage them to think about real-world systems and manage many-to-many relationships without normalizing the database.